pyserial/pyserial/pyserial/README.txt

 Methods of Serial instances::

-    open()                  #open port
+    open()                  # open port
-    close()                 #close port immediately
+    close()                 # close port immediately
-    setBaudrate(baudrate)   #change baudarte on an open port inWaiting()             #return the number of chars in the receive buffer read(size=1)            #read "size" characters
+    setBaudrate(baudrate)   # change baud rate on an open port inWaiting()             # return the number of chars in the receive buffer read(size=1)            # read "size" characters
-    write(s)                #write the string s to the port flushInput()            #flush input buffer, discarding all it's contents flushOutput()           #flush output buffer, abort output
-    sendBreak()             #send break condition
+    write(s)                # write the string s to the port flushInput()            # flush input buffer, discarding all it's contents flushOutput()           # flush output buffer, abort output sendBreak()             # send break condition
-    setRTS(level=1)         #set RTS line to specified logic level setDTR(level=1)         #set DTR line to specified logic level getCTS()                #return the state of the CTS line getDSR()                #return the state of the DSR line getRI()                 #return the state of the RI line getCD()                 #return the state of the CD line
+    setRTS(level=1)         # set RTS line to specified logic level setDTR(level=1)         # set DTR line to specified logic level getCTS()                # return the state of the CTS line getDSR()                # return the state of the DSR line getRI()                 # return the state of the RI line getCD()                 # return the state of the CD line

 Read only Attributes of Serial instances::

-    portstr                 #device name
+    portstr                 # device name
-    BAUDRATES               #list of valid baudrates
-    BYTESIZES               #list of valid byte sizes
-    PARITIES                #list of valid parities
+    BAUDRATES               # list of valid baud rates BYTESIZES               # list of valid byte sizes PARITIES                # list of valid parities
-    STOPBITS                #list of valid stop bit widths
+    STOPBITS                # list of valid stop bit widths

-New values can be assigned to the following attribues, the port will be reconfigured, even if it's opened at that time (port will be closed and reopened to apply the changes)::
+New values can be assigned to the following attributes, the port will be reconfigured, even if it's opened at that time (port will be closed and reopened to apply the changes)::

-    port                    #port name/number as set by the user baudrate                #current baudrate setting
+    port                    # port name/number as set by the user baudrate                # current baud rate setting
-    bytesize                #bytesize in bits
+    bytesize                # byte size in bits
-    parity                  #parity setting
+    parity                  # parity setting
-    stopbits                #stop bit with (1,2)
+    stopbits                # stop bit with (1,2)
-    timeout                 #read timeout setting
+    timeout                 # read timeout setting
-    xonxoff                 #if Xon/Xoff flow control is enabled rtscts                  #if hardware flow control is enabled writeTimeout            #write timeout setting
+    xonxoff                 # if Xon/Xoff flow control is enabled rtscts                  # if hardware flow control is enabled writeTimeout            # write timeout setting

 These attributes also have corresponding getX and setXX methods.